AbbyBuchholz/DSAProject2TriviaGame/README.md

 This will run a localhost as well, that being localhost:5000.

 This will allow interaction between our C++ code and the frontend and allow it save data.

+Common loading errors might occur due to new instances of localhost.
+Usually if you reset the server and delete main.exe and questions.txt (it gets reloaded upon running server.js) it should be able to fix some issues.